MiguelMochizukiDev/snake-game/README.md

 - D -> Right

 The game ends if the snake hits a wall or itself.
-Your score is displayed at the bottom of the board.
+Your current score and best score are displayed at the bottom of the board.

+## Score History

+The game maintains a persistent score history in `score_history.txt`:
+- On startup, the game reads your previous best score from the history file
+- During gameplay, your best score is displayed alongside your current score
+- When you achieve a new high score, it becomes your new best score for that session
+- At the end of the game, if you set a new record, it's automatically saved to the history file
+- Each new record is appended as a new line in `score_history.txt`

 ## Notes